Mortality rate

 Cause-specific death rate Number of deaths assigned to a specific cause during a given time interval divided by the mid-interval population[3]: 3–21

-Cumulative death rate The incidence proportion of death, that is, the proportion of a [defined] group that dies over a specified time interval,[1]: 64 whether in reference to all deaths over the time inverval, to "to deaths from a specific cause or causes".[1]: 64 It has also been described as a measure of the (growing) proportion of a group that die over a specified period (often as estimated by techniques that account for missing data by statistical censoring).[according to whom?][citation needed]
+Cumulative death rate The incidence proportion of death, that is, the proportion of a [defined] group that dies over a specified time interval,[1]: 64 whether in reference to all deaths over the time inverval, or "to deaths from a specific cause or causes".[1]: 64 It has also been described as a measure of the (growing) proportion of a group that die over a specified period (often as estimated by techniques that account for missing data by statistical censoring).[according to whom?][citation needed]

 Case fatality rate (CFR) The proportion of diagnosed cases of a particular medical condition that lead to death.[9]